-(1) Pursuant to sections 5160.37. and 5160.38 of the Revised Code, ODM maintains all rights of recovery (tort) against the liability of any third party payer (TPP) for the cost of medical services arising out of any accident/incident related to an injury of a member.
+(1) Pursuant to sections 5160.37. and 5160.38 of the Revised Code, the Ohio department of medicaid (ODM) maintains all rights of recovery (tort) against the liability of any third party payer (TPP) for the cost of medical services arising out of any accident/incident related to an injury of a member.

 (2) Managed care plans (MCPs) are prohibited from accepting any settlement, compromise, judgment, award, or recovery of any action or claim by the member.

 (3) MCPs must notify ODM and/or its designated entity within fourteen calendar days of all requests for the release of financial and medical records to a member or the member's representative pursuant to the filing of a tort action.
-Notification must be made via the "Notification of Third Party (tort) Request For Release" form (JFS 03245, rev. 1/2011) or a method determined by the ODM designated entity, provided ODM has approved the designated entity's method and notified MCPs.
+Notification must be made via the "Notification of Third Party (tort) Request For Release" form ( ODM 03245, rev. 7/2014) or a method determined by the ODM designated entity, provided ODM approved the designated entity's method and notified MCPs.

 (4) MCPs must submit a summary of financial information to ODM and/or its designated entity within thirty calendar days of receiving an original authorization to release a financial claim statement letter from ODM pursuant to a tort action.
-MCPs must use the "Tort Summary Statement for ODJFS" form (JFS 03246, rev. 1/2011) or a method determined by the ODM designated entity, provided ODM has approved the designated entity's method and notified MCPs.
+MCPs must use the "Tort Summary Statement " form ( ODM 03246, rev. 7/2014) or a method determined by the ODM designated entity, provided ODM has approved the designated entity's method and notified MCPs.
 Upon request, the MCPs must provide ODM and/or its designated entity with true copies of medical claims.

 (B) Fraud and abuse recovery